 Excess maternal weight gain – over 40 pounds – has been linked to increased risks of cesarean section, childhood obesity, and maternal obesity after delivery.
 If you are underweight or overweight at the start of your pregnancy, your physician will give you specific instructions regarding weight gain, and we have nutritionists that can consult with you if you are concerned about your weight.

 Prenatal Vitamins/Supplements: These are important to make sure any gaps in nutrition are covered and to decrease the risk of certain birth defects such as spina bifida.
 Most prenatal vitamins contain the recommended daily allowance of Folic Acid (400 mcg), as well as B vitamins and iron.
-Your Vitamin D level will be tested at your first prenatal visit, and if low, we will ask you to start a supplement since it aids in the absorption of calcium.

 A pregnant woman should make sure to take at least 1200 mg of calcium per day (2-3 servings) yet most prenatal vitamins do not contain this much.
 If you feel that your diet is lacking in calcium, over the counter supplements of calcium, such as Caltrate, will suffice.
 DHA supplements have been associated with improved neurological development, and should be taken in conjunction with your prenatal vitamin once you are pregnant.

 Seafood: In most cases it is safe and recommended to eat fish through your pregnancy to maximize Omega-3 fatty acids, mono-unsaturated fats, and protein.
 You should try to have 2-3 servings per week of fish and seafoods that are low in mercury.
 Most freshwater fishes are safe to eat (unless a local advisory has been posted), and most white, flaky fishes (tilapia, cod) are also low in mercury content.